 The Xplorers program encourages discovery through fun and recreational activities.
 When children arrive at the Mallorytown Landing Visitor Centre, they can use an Xplorers activity workbook to help them guide their visit.
 Once they have completed at least three activities, they will receive a certificate and souvenir as tokens of their success.

 Activities at the park vary from a scavenger hunt and trail hikes to species identification and guided reptile encounters.
-By summer 2012, the Xplorers program will be offered throughout the Parks Canada network.
+The Xplorers program is offered throughout the Parks Canada network.

 Parks Canada Xplorers²